AllenInstitute/deepinterpolation/README.rst

 	Saved model to disk

 This is a toy example but you can increase the number of training frames to increase the quality of the model.
 All parameters are commented in the file.
-To adjust to a larger dataset, change the train_path parameters, the start_frame and end_frame parameters.
+To adjust to a larger dataset, change the path parameters, the start_frame and end_frame parameters.
+Please consult the CLI documentation mentioned above for more details of each parameter.

 # **Example inference**

-Raw pre-trained models are available either as part of Tensorflow ModelServer in an AWS docker environment or as a separate h5 file on Dropbox.
+Raw pre-trained models are available as separate h5 file on Dropbox.

 The following models are currently available :